WisconsinAutonomous/waGrandPrix/misc/ros2_tutorial/README.md

 ## Running the Docker Container

-Make sure you are in the WAutoDrive repository!
+Make sure you are in the waGrandPrix repository!

 ### Building